Create a second room

 If you don’t have any other code to tell Escoria where to place the player,

-they will be placed at the “player_start” ESCLocation
+they will be placed at the “player_start” ESCLocation or coordinate

-(0,0) as described above.
+(0,0) as explained above.

 it starts.

-Add the following code to room_park.esc
+Add the following code to “room_park.esc”:

 :setup

-# Set player look right
+# Have the player look to the right

 Hint